JuliaMolSim/JuLIP.jl/README.md

 # Installation

-JuLIP currently relies on [ASE](https://gitlab.com/ase/ase) and [matscipy](https://github.com/libAtoms/matscipy).
-These should be straightforward to install from the shell:
+JuLIP relies on [ASE](https://gitlab.com/ase/ase) and [matscipy](https://github.com/libAtoms/matscipy).
+These should be straightforward to install from the shell:  (note this seems wrong: need to try again on a clean system)
 ```bash
 pip install ase
 pip install matscipy